subha996/opencv_explorer/README.md

 While OpenCV offers numerous methods for image processing and transformations, we have included a selection of commonly used ones.
 This curated collection aims to help beginners grasp the concept of parameter adjustments quickly and enjoy learning OpenCV in a more engaging and efficient manner.

-### Our application provides several benefits to assist you in your image-processing journey:
+### This application provides several benefits to assist you in your image-processing journey:

 1. Centralized Exploration: By consolidating commonly used code and its applications in one place, our application allows you to explore and reference relevant information conveniently.